open-source-labs/Reactime/README.md

 -   Tab titles of chrome browser tabs not running an application in development mode are no longer affected by Reactime
 -   Multiple black screens fixed
 -   Improved UI and performance
+-   No longer inject scripts to non-target applications

 ## <b>Read More</b>